ValMilkevich/code-conf.com/_events/next-generation-software-development.md

 brand-lead=page.event_header.ribbon
 color=page.color %}

+{% include meetup/summary.html
+content="
 GitHub and Praqma have entered into partnership in Scandinavia - we believe it’s a perfect match, come and hear why!
 We’re jointly inviting you to a breakfast-to-lunch seminar of three short workshops that will give you insight on how businesses are transforming by building methodologies and practices that will drive software development into the future.

 The event will be held in Copenhagen on June 22nd with the doors opening at 8.45am.
-Location Lysthuset, Islands Brygge 18, 2300 København S.
+Location Lysthuset, Islands Brygge 18, 2300 København S." button_link=page.button_link

-{% include date-location.html
+button_text="Join us now!"
+image="/images/pages/meetups/summary.jpg"
+image_alt=page.title

 color=page.color
 date=page.date_
 date_end=page.date_end
 time=page.time
+city=page.city
-city=page.city %}
+%}

 <br>